Goldenseal (Hydrastis canadensis)

 1

-Berberine for Acute Diarrhea — RCT (Used as Goldenseal Active)
+Berberine for Acute Diarrhea — Clinical Trial (Used as Goldenseal Active)

 Randomized controlled trial of berberine (400 mg single dose) vs tetracycline vs combination in 165 patients with acute infectious diarrhea (E. coli, V. cholerae).
-(Rabbani et al. 1987, J Infect Dis — landmark berberine diarrhea trial)
+(J Infect Dis — landmark berberine diarrhea trial)

 165 patients with acute infectious diarrhea.

 Berberine reduced stool volume, frequency, and duration vs placebo.
 Anti-secretory mechanism (inhibits enterotoxin-induced cAMP elevation).
-CRITICAL CONTEXT: this is BERBERINE evidence — the major active in goldenseal.
-Goldenseal-specific RCTs are very limited.
-Goldenseal's effect on infectious diarrhea is INFERRED from berberine evidence rather than directly demonstrated.
+Critical context: this is berberine evidence — the major active in goldenseal.
+Goldenseal-specific clinical trials are very limited.
+Goldenseal's effect on infectious diarrhea is inferred from berberine evidence rather than directly demonstrated.

 2